oakleycl/ClintJuneWebsite/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Te Herenga Waka Victoria Univeristy of Wellington
+- name: Te Herenga Waka Victoria University of Wellington
   url: https://www.wgtn.ac.nz

 # Short bio (displayed in user profile at end of posts)